delzio/de-bootcamp-project/README.md

 - T_SAMPLE_CONTEXT contains cleaned Penicillin sample concentration, ids, and context data from the processed parquet files partitioned by the sample timestamp (sample_ts) and clustered by the batch_number
 - T_RAMAN_CONTEXT contains cleaned raman context data and ids from the processed parquet files partitioned by the sample timestamp (sample_ts)
 - T_RAMAN_PREDICTION contains the final Penicillin actual sample concentration and model-predicted concentration and sample ids

+## How to SSH into VM
+1. Create a directory called .ssh in your local machine home path (~)

+2. Create ssh keys from command line:
+    ```bash
+    ssh-keygen -t rsa -f ~/.ssh/gcp -C USER -b 2048
+    ```
+3. This will create two key files in your ~/.ssh folder, copy the gcp.pub contents to GCP: "compute engine -> settings -> metadata -> ssh keys - copy public key"

+4. connect using external ip

+5. Create a file called config in ~/.ssh:
+Host <gcp vm name>
+    HostName <gcp vm external ip>
+    User <your username>
+    IdentityFile ~/.ssh/gcp

+6. Can log on from your command line using "ssh <gcp vm name>" or from vs code using connect to host and selecting <gcp vm name>

 ## Author
 - Jesse Delzio <jmdelzio@ucdavis.edu>